geo1007-labinstructions

 Answer for each of the chosen links separately (so four times in total) the following questions:

+2a.
+Do you see the HTTP or HTTPS requests in the network monitor?
+2b.
+What are the contents of a request?
+Its not just the HTML payload, but all those headers too?
+Headers are a core part of web-technology - can you imagine why they’re useful?
 Note, for the Firefox browser you can find information about what is in the columns: **status, method, file, domain, cause, (content) type, etc. here: https://developer.mozilla.org/en-US/docs/Tools/Network_Monitor For other browsers the terminology is most of the time the same.

-b.
+2c.
 What ‘(content) types’ do these requests have (these indicate what kind of response is received by the browser as result of a request)?
 And what do they mean?

-c.
+2d.
 Which ‘status codes’ do you see for these requests, and what do they mean?

-Assignment 3: Analyze a web site that has a map on it as part of the content
+Task 3: Analyze a web site that has a map on it as part of the content

 Find on the internet a web site that has a map as part of it.
 The choice is up to you, except: do not choose Google Maps, Bing Maps or another specialized map application (and also not a page that ‘embeds’ such an advanced application to show a map).